Risk Category 5

 No-till veteran Gabe Brown from North Dakota has become an expert on growing highly profitable cover crops.
 He and others are returning to a style of farming that existed before: regenerative farming.
 They are part of a growing number who are weaning themselves from the grip of chemical corporations.
 In this amazing video, he explains why soil carbon is the key driver for farm profit.
 Also why cover crops need to be seeded in multi-species combinations.
 At least 6, 7 or 8 species need to be grown together to capture the symbiosis we see in nature, because that is how nature functions.
 In the video Gabe shows photos of his experiments that indicate how mono-crops continue to fail, but multi-species cover crops flourish.
 In the video he mentions the research also cited by Dr Christine Jones: that 85 - 90% of nutrient acquisition is microbially mediated, which means nutrients has to come via the microbes.
 Plants feed the microbes with liquid carbon, and in return they receive nutrients and minerals in the right proportions.
 According to Gabe mycorrhizal fungi are the most important microbe of them all.
 He says that soil should resemble dark cottage cheese due to the formation of soil aggregates.
-It is important to watch Gabe Brown's entire presentation to understand why there are a variety of reasons why farmers manage cover crops differently; because it depends on the results they want to achieve.
+In the video, Gabe mentions SARE's free book download called Managing Cover Crops Profitably, click here to download.
+It is important to watch Gabe Brown's entire presentation to understand why there are a variety of reasons why farmers manage cover crops differently; it depends on the results they want to achieve.
 For more information on Dr Elaine Ingham's compost tea that is mentioned in the video, for rapid full scale biological restoration, go to the Farm and Land category.
 This is risk reduction in action with real results!